examples of themes in books

 Family is often the most important thing in our lives.
 It’s not surprising then that there are so many stories about them!

-It is through our families that we learn about love, responsibility, and what it means to be part of a community.
+Through our families, we learn about love, responsibility, and what it means to be part of a community.
 We also learn about our culture and heritage and how to navigate the world around us.

 In many ways, our families are our first teachers.
-As we grow up, we may not always appreciate them, but they are always there for us, shaping and molding us into the people we become.
+We may not always appreciate them as we grow up, but they are always there for us, shaping and molding us into the people we become.

 And it is through literature and film that we can explore the complexities and nuances of family relationships.
 We can see ourselves in the characters and learn more about what it means to be part of a family.